 Things are super-chilled in this neck of the woods.
 A handful of hotels – mainly part of the swanky Divi Resorts group – look after the food, drinks and live entertainment side of things.
 Plus, you can whack a ball about on the nine-hole golf course.
 Or follow the sands around the bend to Eagle Beach, where you’ve got even more hotels, and wetlands that are great for bird-watching.

-Places To Stay In Druif Beach► View all
+Places To Stay In Druif Beach View all places to stay »

 - On the beach